AndreaFrederica/LunaLauncher/README.md

 ---

 ## Features
-- **P2P Multiplayer**: Built-in support for [Terracotta](https://github.com/burningtnt/Terracotta) P2P multiplayer - play with friends without port forwarding or complex network setup
+- **P2P Multiplayer**: Built-in support for [Terracotta](https://github.com/burningtnt/Terracotta) and [YukariConnect](https://github.com/ElicaseTech/YukariConnect) - play with friends without port forwarding or complex network setup (YukariConnect is intended as an alternative to the AGPL-licensed Terracotta and can be provided as a standalone component)
 - **Mirror API Support**: Built-in support for BMCLAPI and other community mirrors for faster downloads in China
+- **Fluent Themes**: Built-in Fluent Dark/Light themes and icon resources
+- **New UI Layout**: Optional experimental 3-column layout (requires restart)
+- **Server Preview**: Quick server preview access from the toolbar
+- **Custom Models**: Support custom player models including the Yes Steve model
+- **Schematic Files**: Resource management support for Minecraft schematic files
 - **Cross-platform**: Available for Windows, Linux, and macOS

 ---